SkylineCommunications/dataminer-docs/develop/DSI/DSIOpenConfig/DSI_OpenConfig_Middleware.md

 #### Converting the value before doing the set

-Sometimes the data in the notification could need a conversion before being set.
+Sometimes the data in the notification needs to be converted before being set.
 A possible example might be a timestamp that comes in as *UNIX time* and needs to be converted to *OLE automation time*.

 This can be achieved by setting the [OnRawValueChange](xref:Skyline.DataMiner.Helper.OpenConfig.DataMapper.DataMinerConnectorDataGridColumn.OnRawValueChange) property of a [DataMinerConnectorDataGridColumn](xref:Skyline.DataMiner.Helper.OpenConfig.DataMapper.DataMinerConnectorDataGridColumn).